N0N4M3pl/light-speed-calc/doc/theoretical-explanation-of-how-tomeasure-the-speed-of-light-in-one-way.md

 2. Separation
 3. Measure

-### 1. Synchronization
+#### 1. Synchronization

 In this step Emitter (as source of light) and Gauge (detector of light) are connected.
-Distance between them is equal 0.
+In other words: distance between them is equal 0.

-It can be assumed that light is released from Emitter and received by Gauge is the same time.
+It can be assumed that light is released from Emitter and received by Gauge is the same moment of time.

 Emitter is resposible for sending light as signal with two states: ON / OFF.
-Time of light ON and time of light OFF is permanent.
+Time duration of light ON and time duration of light OFF is permanent.
 Both times are set in Emitter and can be set in Gauge.

-In Synchronization Emitter is sending light signals and Gauge is adapting.
+During synchronization Emitter is sending light signals and Gauge is adapting to them.
-By this process Emitter "metronome" and Gauge "metronome" are synchronized.
+By this process Emitter "metronome" and Gauge "metronome" are being synchronized.

 Delay between releasing light and receiving should be equal 0.

 ![Synchronization illustraion](Synchronization.png)

-### 2. Separation
+#### 2. Separation

 After synchronization, Gauge can be disconnected from Emitter.
 In this step Gauge is moving in one direction to target position - away from Emitter.
-Movement can be done slowly or fast.
+Movement can be done slowly or fast - theoretical it doesn't matter for result.

 During this porcess Emitter is constantly sending light signals (ON/OFF) - according to Emitter "metronome".